South Norfolk food waste collections

 - Tea bags and coffee grounds

-- Bread, cakes and pastries
+- Bread, pastries and cakes

-- Rice, pasta and beans
+- Pasta, rice and beans

-- Food scrapings from your plate
+- Leftovers and food scrapings from your plate

 Your food waste is broken down in sealed tanks by a process called anaerobic digestion, which create a natural biogas to be used as a fuel to generate renewable energy as well as producing a nutrient rich bio-fertiliser to be used on farmland.